 The readout architecture is being tested with realistic data created by Monte Carlo analysis of the interaction region.
-Verilog simulations demonstrate the chip will be able to operate with a 99 W readout efficiency in the worst case condition, which includes the safety factor of 5 in the background levels.
+Verilog simulations demonstrate that the chip will be able to operate with a 99 % digital readout efficiency in the worst case condition, which includes a safety factor of 5 in the background levels.

 The analog section of the chip is being optimized from the standpoint of noise, comparator threshold dispersion and sensitivity to variations of process parameters.
 It will be possible to select the peaking time of the signal at the shaper output (25-200 ns for inner layers, 350-750 μ s for outer layers) by changing the value of capacitors in the shaper.
 In this way the noise performances of the chip can be optimized according to the signal occupancy, preserving the required efficiency.
-Table 6.13 shows the main parameters of the analog section, according to simulation estimates for realistic values of detector parameters and strip hit rates.
+Table 6.14 shows the main parameters of the analog section, according to simulation estimates for realistic values of detector parameters and strip hit rates.
 The loss in efficiency is determined by the limits in the double pulse resolution of the analog section, which depends on the signal peaking time.
-An acceptable compromisible found here with the noise performance.
+An acceptable compromise will be found here with the noise performance.
+Thought the safety factor of 5 used in noise estimation after 7.5 years represents a really worst case, different strategies will be pursued to mitigate the noise increase after irradiation.
+In particular S/N may benefit from moving to shorter peaking times after irradiation and from reducing the temperature of few degrees w.r.t. ambient temperature.
+As a further chance, the replacement of the irradiated detectors with fresh ones can also be considered.

-Figure 6.22: Analog channel block diagram.
+Figure 6.27: Analog channel block diagram.

-Figure 6.23: Readout architecture of the SVT strip readout chips.
+Figure 6.28: Readout architecture of the SVT strip readout chips.